hisurfadvisory/MACROSS/core/README.md

 -If a user adds an "s" to their selection in the menu, it sets the global value "$vf19_OPT" to true.
 This allows your script to load additional features or change functions without adding param switches.<br>

--There are loads of built-in utilities your script can make use of.
-Check out the "FCT_DETAILS" file, or type "debug" in the main menu to load a dev playground.<br><br>
+-There are lots of built-in utilities your script can make use of.
+Check out the "FUNCTION_DETAILS" readme, or type "debug" in the main menu to load a "developer playground".<br><br>

 <b><u>QUIRKS & LIMITATIONS</u></b><br>